EXCLUSIVE-Legal tussles snarl millions in oil from Hin Leong deals

 Separately, oil trading companies Winson Oil Trading Pte Ltd, Trafigura and Glencore Singapore Pte Ltd have requested documents which give proof of ownership on some of the cargoes following deals with Hin Leong.

-Winson Oil, Trafigura and Sembcorp did not immediately respond to emailed requests for comment.
-Glencore declined to comment.
+Winson Oil and Sembcorp did not immediately respond to emailed requests for comment.
+Glencore and Trafigura declined to comment.

 Societe Generale confirmed that it is a lender to Hin Leong, declining to elaborate further due to ongoing investigations.
 Natixis and HSBC declined comment.
 Credit Agricole, ICICI and Cooperative Rabobank did not immediately respond to emailed requests for comments.